 PURPOSE

 The Meridian Library District (MLD) volunteer program is designed to expand and enhance public service to the community in support of the library’s mission.
-The Meridian Library District may utilize the helpful services of interested volunteers to supplement the work done by library staff but not replace employees or employee positions.
+MLD may utilize the helpful services of interested volunteers to supplement the work done by library staff but not replace employees, employee positions, or the work conducted by staff.
 Volunteer service aids MLD in making the best use of its fiscal resources.

 COORDINATION

-MLD’s Human Resources Department oversees District-wide staff requests for volunteers, recruits and onboards volunteers, and coordinates volunteer placement in collaboration with management at each location.
-Volunteers serve under the daily direction of Branch staff at applicable locations.
+MLD Department Managers oversee staff requests for volunteers, recruit and onboard volunteers, and coordinate volunteer placement in collaboration with supervisors at each location.
+Volunteers serve under the direction of assigned District staff at applicable locations.

 VOLUNTEER DEFINITION

-A volunteer is an individual who is 12 years of age or older, who contributes time, energy, and talents directly to the Meridian Library District without payment or the expectation of payment.
-Children under 12 years of age will need special approval from Human Resources or the Library Director to volunteer, and should volunteer with/alongside a parent or guardian.
-All volunteers act in accordance with the policies of MLD.
+A volunteer is an individual who is 12 years of age or older, who contributes time, energy, and talents directly to MLD without payment or the expectation of payment.
+Children under 12 years of age will need special approval from the Library Director to volunteer, and if approved, will need to volunteer with/alongside an accompanying parent or guardian.
+All volunteers must act in accordance with MLD’s volunteer policies.

 BECOMING A VOLUNTEER